gbrunofranco/pics_to_flashcards/README.md

 Change the config.py according to your needs

+Put the pictures in each "originals/" folder inside the subject folder

+Rename each picture to the question you want have as the active recall question (keep the extension as it is).

 Simply run the script (be sure that you're using python 3.9!):

     python create_flashcards.py